-- AVANT's certificate of incorporation provides that, to the fullest extent permitted by the DGCL, no director is personally liable to AVANT or its stockholders for monetary damages arising from a breach of fiduciary duty as an AVANT director. - Celldex's certificate of incorporation provides that, to the fullest extent permitted by the DGCL, a director of Celldex shall not be personally liable to Celldex or its stockholders for monetary damages for breach of fiduciary duty as a director, except for liability (a) for any breach of the director's duty of loyalty to Celldex or its stockholders, (b) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (c) under Section 174 of the DGCL, or (d) for any transaction from which the director derived any improper personal benefit.
+AVANT's certificate of incorporation provides that, to the fullest extent permitted by the DGCL, no director is personally liable to AVANT or its stockholders for monetary damages arising from a breach of fiduciary duty as an AVANT director.

+AVANT's certificate of incorporation provides that the corporation shall indemnify its directors, officers, employees or agents for any liability incurred in their official capacity to the maximum extent permissible under the DGCL.
+Celldex's certificate of incorporation provides that, to the fullest extent permitted by the DGCL, a director of Celldex shall not be personally liable to Celldex or its stockholders for monetary damages for breach of fiduciary duty as a director, except for liability (a) for any breach of the director's duty of loyalty to Celldex or its stockholders, (b) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (c) under Section 174 of the DGCL, or (d) for any transaction from which the director derived any improper personal benefit.